chenckang/react-json-pretty/README.md

 ## Introduction

-This is a lightweight and tiny react component that helps you to prettify JSON data in the browser.
+This is a lightweight and tiny react component that helps you to format and prettify the JSON data.

 ## Install
 ```bash